blue0206/blue0206/README.md

 ## 👋 Hey there, I'm Aayush

 I'm an aspiring software engineer passionate about building innovative web applications.
-I love the challenge of learning new technologies and crafting elegant solutions.
+I love the challenge of learning new technologies and crafting solutions.

 🚀 **Currently exploring:** System Design